Rajpratik71/opscode-summit-2013-wiki/Tuesday-Azure-1030.md

 Is there a pattern to scale the management node?
 It's just nginx.
 Edit the crowbar barclamp to add a proxy to the nginx node.
 Upgrade github repo and pull from source or update package from cache.

 ## What will we do now?
 What needs to happen next?

+Will be demoing Crowbar 2 tomorrow and recap today